Graph sub-sampling for divide-and-conquer algorithms in large networks

-While the airport network is relatively small, this allows us to also find the CP labels using the vanilla BE metric algorithm without the divide-and-conquer step.
-We label this as ``Full'' in our results, and this allows us to compare both the core nodes and BE metric returned by the divide-and-conquer algorithm.
-Finally, we note the following values of $q$ and $B$ that we used for each network: {\it Airport}, $q=100/n$ and $B=5000$; and {\it Twitch}, $q=500/n$ and $B=25,000$.
+While the airport network is relatively small, this allows us to find the CP labels using the base algorithm without the divide-and-conquer step.
+Recall that the base algorithm is based on Algorithm 1 from \cite{yanchenko2022divide}.
+We label this as ``Full'' in our results and provides us with a useful benchmark.
+Finally, we note the following values of $q$ and $B$ that were used for each network: {\it Airport}, $q=100/n$ and $B=5 000$; and {\it Twitch}, $q=500/n$ and $B=25 000$.

 In Table \ref{tab:cp_real}, we report the core size and BE metric for the detected cores, and in Figure \ref{fig:cp_real}, we compare the cores returned by the different algorithms.
-Specifically, for each sub-sampling pair, we compute the Jacaard coefficient (JC) between the core sets.
-The more similar the cores are, the larger the JC will be.
-For {\it Airport}, RE returns the most similar core as that of the full algorithm.
-All other methods have similar core sizes and BE metric values.
-Indeed, Figure \ref{fig:cp_real} shows that each core is not only a comparable size, but the core nodes returned by each sub-sampling method have significant overlap.
-For {\it Twitch}, RE and RW yield the largest BE values, with RN, BFS and RNN also being similar.
-DN yields a vastly different core size and BE value, while DFS does not perform as well.
-For this network, RW and RE have the most similar cores.
+Specifically, for each sub-sampling pair, we compute the Jacaard coefficient (JC) \citep{liben2003link} between the returned core sets.
+If $S_1$ and $S_2$ are two sets, then the JC is computed as